 How to Make Homemade Hydroponic Organic Fertilizer

-Looking for an easy way to keep your hydroponic garden healthy and robust?
+Are you looking for an easy way to keep your hydroponic garden healthy and robust?
 One of the most important things you can do to maintain a highly productive homemade hydroponics system is to ensure your plants have a steady supply of nutrients.
-Fertilizer is essential for plant growth and even more important in a hydroponics system where nutrients are not coming from soil.
+Fertilizer is essential for plant growth and even more critical in a hydroponics system where nutrients are not coming from the soil.

 Have you considered making homemade hydroponic organic fertilizer?
-When the primary source of food is provided through a liquid solution, it’s easy to avoid nutrient deficiencies with a high quality, organic mix of the proper nutrients.
-Consider homemade hydroponic organic fertilizer and keep your plants healthy and strong.
+When the primary food source is provided through a liquid solution, it’s easy to avoid nutrient deficiencies with high quality, organic mix of the proper nutrients.
+Consider homemade hydroponic organic fertilizer and keep your plants healthy and robust.

 There is much debate surrounding the issue of organic and hydroponic.
-Too often, people make the mistake of assuming they are one in the same.
-While there are some similarities, they are not interchangeable and you must be careful.
+Too often, people mistake assuming they are the same.
+While there are some similarities, they are not interchangeable, and you must be careful.

 The primary difference between organic and hydroponic is the fertilizer used.
-Both organic and hydroponic fertilizers contain the three macro nutrients necessary for growth- nitrogen, phosphorus and potassium.
-But only hydroponic fertilizer contains micro nutrients like iron, zinc, copper and others.
-These nutrients are found in soil, and are not included in traditional fertilizer, organic or not.
+Organic and hydroponic fertilizers contain the three macronutrients necessary for growth- nitrogen, phosphorus, and potassium.
+But only hydroponic fertilizer contains micronutrients like iron, zinc, copper, and others.
+These nutrients are found in soil and are not included in traditional fertilizers, organic or not.

 It is possible to create hydroponic organic fertilizer yourself, although it takes a little work.
-You make what is called a “compost tea” that’s filled with nutrient-rich organic matter.
-First create compost by accumulating leaves, grass, egg shells, coffee grinds and other organic material.
-Place it in a coffee can and let it sit until it breaks down into a dark, soil-like substance.
-This process may take a while, but you can speed it up by turning the contents of the pile and adding a little water every so often.
-Stir it every day and after about a week strain it discarding the solid.
+You make a “compost tea” that’s filled with nutrient-rich organic matter.
+First, create compost by accumulating leaves, grass, eggshells, coffee grinds, and other organic material.
+Please place it in a coffee can and let it sit until it breaks down into a dark, soil-like substance.
+This process may take a while, but you can speed it up by turning the pile’s contents and adding a little water every so often.
+Stir it every day, and after about a week, strain it, discarding the solid.
 The liquid you are left with is a compost tea and the perfect fertilizer for your homemade hydroponics system.